These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 For your first 2 years as an early career teacher, you’ll receive a package of support to help you find your feet.
 You'll get this automatically if you work in a maintained school but lots of other schools provide this for ECTs too.

-You’ll get a mentor to support you, boost your confidence and help you develop key skills, including behaviour management and ways to adapt your teaching.
+You’ll get a mentor to support you, boost your confidence and help you develop your teaching skills, including behaviour management and ways to adapt your teaching.
 This builds on your initial teacher training.